About Kathryn

 External demands begin to outweigh internal signal.

-Over time, this can lead to a subtle but persistent disorientation:
+Over time, this can lead to a persistent internal tension:

 knowing how to think, but not what is right